tmikeschu/career-development-curriculum/module_four/cold_outreach_ii.md

 What are the best practices?

 ### Why Cold Outreach
-When it comes to your job search, meeting people to have discussions about companies and backgrounds is much more effective than sending your resume out into the abyss.
+When it comes to your job search, meeting people to have discussions about companies and experiences is much more effective than sending your resume out into the abyss.
 Creating opportunities to meet those people is where cold outreach comes in.
 The technology industry is a relatively small community, and networking is key to becoming a part of that community.

-When you're emailing people, what is your purpose?
-Discuss potential ideas
+When you're reaching out to people, what is your purpose?
+Discuss potential ideas.
+(Hint: It's not to ask for a job)

 Suggested purposes: